rajeshshanmugam-s/kafka_debezium-POC/Readme.md

      - Alternate solution (Remove the postgres volume and build again)

-* Enter into the Debezium Connect container and the run the below command
+* Enter into the Debezium Connect container and the run the below command, If a external postgres needs to be connected change the value of database.hostname to the public IP of the DB.

         curl -H 'Content-Type: application/json' debezium:8083/connectors --data '
         {